CyberShadow/btdu/README.md

 Note that the indicated path must be to the root subvolume (otherwise btdu will be unable to open other subvolumes for inode resolution).
 If in doubt, mount the filesystem to a new mountpoint with `-o subvol=/,subvolid=5`.

+You can start browsing the results instantly; btdu will keep collecting samples to improve accuracy until it is stopped by quitting or pausing (which you can do by pressing <kbd>p</kbd>).

 Run `btdu --help` for more usage information.

 See [CONCEPTS.md](CONCEPTS.md) for information about some btdu / btrfs concepts, such as represented / exclusive / shared size.